Dexturn1/Dexturn1/README.md

 - 💻 Focused on software development, web development, and system programming
 - 🎮 Avid gamer with a passion for PC games
 - 🏋️‍♂️ Gym enthusiast, working on improving my physical health
-- 🎧 Enjoys listening to desi hip hop artists like Krsna, Krama, Fais Safi, and Raftaar
+- 🎧 Enjoys listening to desi hip hop artists like Krsna, Krama, fariz shaifi and Raftaar
 - 📚 Always learning new concepts, books, and tools to enhance my knowledge and skills

 ## What’s My Vibe? 🚀